This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Gyroscopes – 1”.

 d) Magnetic pickoff used to sense rotation

-Explanation: In SDF floated gyros or single degree of freedom floated gyros, a spinning wheels was mounted inside a single gimbal that was floated at neutral buoyancy.
+Explanation: In SDF floated gyros or single degree of freedom floated gyros, a spinning wheels were mounted inside a single gimbal that was floated at neutral buoyancy.
 A magnetic pickoff was used to sense rotation and they were primarily used in space launch vehicles.

 5. Which of the following spinning wheel gyro has an accuracy of 0.001 deg/hr?